DaveSkender/Stock.Indicators/Indicators/ParabolicSar/README.md

 | `accelerationStep` | decimal | Incremental step size.
 Must be greater than 0.
 Default is 0.02
 | `maxAccelerationFactor` | decimal | Maximimum step limit.
 Must be greater than 0 and larger than `accelerationStep`.
 Default is 0.2

-NOTE: Initial Parabolic SAR values before the first reversal are not accurate.
+NOTE: Initial Parabolic SAR values before the first reversal are not accurate and is excluded from the results.

 ## Response